bishopcurtisj/honeybee/docs/TO-DO.md

 - [x] Replace magic numbers with names representing ID's
 - [x] Figure out why pass by reference isn't allowing for the changes to agents by the controller to be reflected in the experiment.
 - [ ] Rewrite agent_constructor.py
-- [ ] Set up the ability for agents to purchase information, for now it will be all or nothing.
+- [x] Set up the ability for agents to purchase information, for now it will be all or nothing.
+- [x] Add registration function wrappers to experiment.py
+- [ ] Work on documentation, start making not of what fields each module requires agents to have.
+- [ ] Update the functions that call systems so that they can store and include extra params.
 ## High Level
 - [ ] Vectorize as many loops as possible
+	- [ ] vmap: need to learn more
-- [ ] Refactor to split functions into their own modules, i.e. demand.py, objective.py, spread.py for now it's fine, but as more options are added it'll get messy.
+- [x] Refactor to split functions into their own modules, i.e. demand.py, objective.py, spread.py for now it's fine, but as more options are added it'll get messy.
 It'll also be easier for other people to navigate.
 - [ ] Update Jax implementation
 - [ ] Revisit Experiment.trade() to decide how to induce variance across repetitions without dividend variance.
 There definitely will be stochasticity, but I want to formalize and understand it better.
 	-  Have the Bayesians make a draw for their spread/risk aversion